johnkilf/flash-card-central/README.md

 # flash-card-central

+# TODO
+2. Clean up commented out code
+3. Look up CORS
+4. Note about limiting new cards
+5. Note about not showing same card twice in a row
+6. Testing?

 ## Description

 Flash Card Central is a flash cards application to enable learning based on spaced repetition.
 The application is built with microservices and designed to be deployed to Kubernetes.